 The FabPro can work with nine different materials, including resins specially designed for making prototypes, functional parts, dental molds, surgical guides, and flexible components like seals and gaskets, and the included 3D Sprint software is compatible with 13 file types, more than any other resin 3D printer.

-Starting at $2,495, the FabPro 1000 is one of the most affordable industrial-grade 3D printers available.
+The FabPro 1000 is one of the most affordable industrial-grade 3D printers available.
 3D Systems is adapting well to the shift in 3D printing to more accessible solutions as they’ve historically served commercial and industrial customers with much deeper pockets than the SMEs (small to medium enterprises) that the FabPro 1000 is aimed at.